 - An operating model to show who will do what to deliver the joint entity’s products and services with excellence, on time, and in budget; systematically and programmatically sell the venture’s products and services; and develop its capacity to fuel growth.

 - An organization and governance model to show who is responsible for doing (see: post on every top leader getting at least one thing right) and reviewing (see: post on connecting top leaders to the front-line ) what initially and over time.

 - Assign leaders from both organizations to work together to identify issues, perform analysis and recommend actions consistent with the goals of the partnership.
 Success or failure to achieve targeted results must be a primary component to these individuals’ personal performance assessment and bonus compensation for the performance period.

-- It must be clear to people, particularly the leaders, in each organization why they have decided to work together (see Mastering the Merger).
-The rationale must be written down and shared with others in both organizations each from their own perspective and from the perspective of the other.
-For example, people in Organization A must be able to say why it makes sense for Organization B to have entered into the relationship as well as why it makes sense for their own organization to have done the same.
+- Mutual Clarity: It must be clear to people, particularly the leaders, in each organization why they have decided to work together (see: Mastering the Merger).
+The rationale must be written down and shared with others in both organizations each from their own perspective AND from the perspective of the other.
+For example, people in Organization A must be able to say why it makes sense for Organization B to have entered into the relationship as well as why it makes sense for their own organization to do the same.

-- Each organization must assign a senior person to represent the interests of their respective organization.
+- Accountable Leadership: Each organization must assign a senior person to represent the interests of their respective organization.
 This individual needs to be a leader who personally stands to gain or lose a great deal both from a financial, career, and professional perspective depending on the fate of the venture.
 Their number-one goal has to be the success of the initiative.
-They serve as gateways to their respective organizations to facilitate the success for their counterpart who would otherwise be in a hopeless position of having to figure out for themselves how to work effectively in an alien organization.
-Therefore those assigned to this key role have to be senior, seasoned, well-regarded executives who can move mountains in their own organizations, if necessary, to make things work.
+They serve as gateways to their respective organizations to facilitate the success for their counterpart who would otherwise be in a hopeless position of having to navigate how to work effectively in an alien organization.
+Those assigned to this key role have to be senior, seasoned, well-regarded executives who can move mountains in their own organizations, as needed, to make things work.